ken-power/SelfDrivingCarND-BehavioralCloning/writeup.md

 ### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road, and changing speeds in different road conditions e.g., slowing on corners, driving faster on long straight stretches.

 For details about how I created the training data, see the next section.